 Drugs

-R v H – Operation Spoonbill.
-Anthony was instructed to defend in a multi-handed trial that lasted 2 months at Teeside Crown Court.
-The case involved a nationwide conspiracy to supply cocaine valued in excess of £10million.
-The case was reported in the national press due to the quantity of drugs involved and the way they were being imported into the UK via helicopter.
-The defendant was acquitted by the jury.
+R v H [2019] – Operation Spoonbill.
+Anthony was instructed to defend in a multi-defendant trial that lasted two months at Teeside Crown Court.
+The case involved a nationwide conspiracy to supply cocaine valued at over £10million.
+The case was reported in the national press due to the quantity of drugs involved and the method of importation into the UK via helicopter.
+The defendant was one of three acquitted by the jury.

 Violence

-R v R – Anthony was instructed to represent one of two defendants charged with attempted possession of a firearm.
-The case related to the ordering of a Glock handgun along with ammunition and a silence from America.
+R v R [2018] – Anthony was instructed to represent one of two defendants charged with the attempted possession of a firearm.
+The case related to the importation of a Glock handgun and ammunition from America via the dark web.
 The package was intercepted in transit and a sting operation put in place.
 The defendant pleaded guilty to assisting or encouraging the commission of an offence.

 General Crime

-R v L – Anthony was instructed to represent the driver of a vehicle who was involved in a fatal road traffic accident.
-The defendant did not stop at the scene of the accident and was subsequently charged with perverting the course of public justice relating to events following the accident.
-The jury were not able to reach a decision at the original trial or the re-trial.
+R v L [2019] – Anthony was instructed to represent the driver of a vehicle who was involved in a fatal road traffic accident.
+The defendant failed to stop at the scene of the accident and was subsequently charged with perverting the course of public justice relating to events following the accident.
+The jury were not able to reach a verdict at either the original trial or the re-trial.
 The prosecution thereafter offered no evidence.

 Areas of Expertise